MSMGData/.github/CONTRIBUTING.md

 The PR title and each commit message in the PR should begin with a Jira ticket reference.

 Often someone may want to make a small quality-of-life improvement that isn't directly related to a currently active Jira ticket.
 In such cases simply refer to non-existent ticket **DATA-0**.
+Please use this frugally, there shouldn't be too many changes that aren't covered by a jira ticket.

 ### Tests